MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 > Already using the Azure Rights Management service for data protection?
 You can skip many of these steps and focus on steps 3 and 5.1.

 ### Step 1: Confirm your subscription and assign user licenses
-Confirm that your organization has a subscription that includes the functionality and features that you expect:
+Review the [subscription information](https://www.microsoft.com/en-us/cloud-platform/azure-information-protection-pricing) and [feature list](https://www.microsoft.com/en-us/cloud-platform/azure-information-protection-features) from the Azure Information Protection site to confirm that your organization has a subscription that includes the functionality and features that you expect.

-- For Azure Information Protection plans: Review the [feature list](https://www.microsoft.com/en-us/cloud-platform/azure-information-protection-features) from the Azure Information Protection site.

-- For Office 365 plans that include Rights Management: Download and review the [Azure Information Protection licensing datasheet](http://download.microsoft.com/download/E/C/F/ECF42E71-4EC0-48FF-AA00-577AC14D5B5C/Azure_Information_Protection_licensing_datasheet_EN-US.pdf) from the Azure Information Protection site.

 Then, assign a license from this subscription to each user in your organization who will classify, label, and protect documents and emails.

 ### Step 2: Prepare your tenant account to use Azure Information Protection
 Before you begin using Azure Information Protection, do the following preparation: